-McLaren completed a transportation feasibility study for an aerial gondola that could connect the Albany-Rensselaer Train Station to the downtown.
+McLaren Engineering Group completed a transportation feasibility study for an aerial gondola that could connect the Albany-Rensselaer Train Station to downtown Albany, NY.
 This gondola could provide a new, reliable, and efficient transportation option for commuters, visitors and tourists.
 The McLaren team found that a Capital District Gondola is technically feasible with minimal environmental impact.
-As a result, the Gondola received strong support from local stakeholders.
+As a result, it received strong support from local stakeholders.

 To learn more, read about the Capital District Gondola Feasibility Study.